 The Act confirms that the people who can make an inheritance claim in respect of financial dependency on the estate of the deceased:

 - Their surviving spouse

 - A person who lived with them for at least two years as a co-habitee

 - Children, whether they were natural children of the deceased, adopted or stepchildren

-- Anyone else dependant on the deceased, such as elderly relatives, or anyone who received regular maintenance from them
+- Anyone else financially dependant on the deceased, such as elderly relatives, or anyone who received regular maintenance from them

-When disputing a will as a financial dependant, the court considers several factors when making their decision about the eligibility of your inheritance claim:
+When disputing a Will as a financial dependant, the court considers several factors when making their decision about the eligibility of your inheritance claim:

 - The size of the estate

 - The needs and resources of the claimant